ConservationInternational/cplus-plugin/docs/user/guide/preparing-data.md

 # Preparing data

 Data preparation is an important step before performing data analysis.
-This is especially true for spatial data (rasters and vector layers), as there are a lot of factors that plays a role in the end result.
-Here are some factors which needs to be considered:
+This is especially true for spatial data (rasters and vector layers), as many factors play a role in the result.
+Here are some factors that need to be considered:

 - The data should cover the same spatial extent or overlap each other.